-This article discusses how social media marketing for business can replace many modes of paid advertising and media.
-The fact is, social media does the exact same thing as advertising but in many cases it is totally free.
+We will walk you through how social media marketing can replace many modes of paid advertising and media.
+The fact is, social media often accomplishes the same thing as advertising but at a much lower cost.
+Low cost, however, is not free.

 The clear advantage social media offers over other forms of media is that it is a two-way communication platform.
 It’s the same as being on the phone with someone or corresponding by email.
 As a way to engage potential customers, social media can be a great way to go.
 Social media can also influence your Google and Bing search results so that your business is likely to rank higher when people search for your business or something related to your business.